 Co—Conspirator’s relationship with the author begins at the time of selection of their work.
 Over the course of 5 weeks, Co—Conspirator and the author will work towards finalizing the book content, design and production.

-The next open call for proposals will take place in May 2019.
+The next open call for proposals will take place in Fall 2019.

 Selected authors will receive a stipend of $250 for content, as well as 25 free copies of the book once printing has been completed.
 Additional print runs will split profits between WCCW and the author.

 In alignment with our Core Values, we’re invested in creating value around the cultural production of women and nonbinary folx through supporting their exhibitions, programming, publishing, businesses, and other artistic and creative projects.
 We prioritize proposals that center people who have historically been marginalized in creative industries such as design and publishing.
 This includes content created/designed by and/or centering people of color (especially Black, or Indigenous people), trans & cis women, as well as non-binary people, and disabled people.